pypa/packaging.python.org/source/specifications/pylock-toml.rst

   file).
 - Tools supporting extras MUST also support dependency groups.
-- Tools should explicitly set this key to an empty array to signal that the inputs used to generate the lock file had no extras (e.g. a ``pyproject.toml`` file had no ``[project.optional-dependencies]`` table), signalling that the lock file is, in effect, multi-use even if it only looks to be single-use.
+- Tools should explicitly set this key to an empty array to signal that the inputs used to generate the lock file had no extras (e.g. a :ref:`pyproject.toml <pyproject-toml-spec>` file had no :ref:`[project.optional-dependencies] <pyproject-toml-optional-dependencies>` table), signalling that the lock file is, in effect, multi-use even if it only looks to be single-use.

 .. _pylock-dependency-groups:

 ``dependency-groups``
 =====================